Signs of Mold in Your House- Is Mold in Your Home Making You Sick?

 Can I be Tested for Mold?

 There is a blood test you may ask your primary care physician for.
-However, the test is only geared toward determining a mold allergy and will not be helpful in determining if mold toxicity may be affecting your health without an allergy.
+However, the test is only geared toward determining a mold allergy and will not be helpful in determining if mold toxicity may be affecting your health.

 This is similar to how testing for an allergy or reaction to gluten cannot properly identify everyone sensitive to gluten as many improve despite all testing being negative.
 For example, those with celiac disease present with a test-confirmed immune response to gluten while those with non-celiac gluten sensitivity will have all negative tests for a response to gluten despite their symptoms improving with the removal of gluten.
 Non-celiac gluten sensitivity is a medical diagnosis that is recognized in the medical community.